cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

 Entities in Workbench are categorized into two types:

 **System Entities**
   Generic entities that are application-agnostic and are automatically detected by Workbench.
 Examples include numbers, time expressions, email addresses, URLs and measured quantities like distance, volume, currency and temperature.
-Read more in the :doc:`System Entities <ser>` chapter.
+Read more in the :doc:`System Entities <system_entities>` chapter.

 **Custom Entities**
   Application-specific entities that need to be detected using a trained entity recognizer.
 These are generally `named entities <https://en.wikipedia.org/wiki/Named_entity>`_ which can only be recognized using statistical models that have been trained with deep domain knowledge.